 How HR Budgeting Predicts Training Costs

 Training is essential to creating an effective workforce.
 Good training will make employees more accurate, efficient, and productive.
-However, good training can be expensive, and with employee turnover, training is a continuous expense most places.
+However, good training can be expensive, and with employee turnover, training is a continuous expense in most places.

 Using your HR department’s data on training efficiency, you can determine what training you will need to offer new hires.
 Further, by looking at data on employees from different applicant pools, you can predict whether new hires will need only the minimum training or more extensive training.
 For instance, applicants from pool A may be more computer literate than applicants from pool B, meaning that if your company plans to hire from pool B, they will need to budget for additional computer training.
 Knowing what applicant pools your company draws on and how past employees from those pools performed enables you to budget more accurately for training.

 Data on applicant screening is also essential to creating a more precise budget, and we talked about how HR data can do this in our post “3 Ways To Use HR Data To Become More Strategic.”
 Companies should continually refine their applicant screening process, looking for ways to land stronger candidates with better fit.
 This improves employee engagement and satisfaction, increasing the likelihood employees will stay.
 In turn, this lowers recruiting, onboarding, and training costs.
 Long-term employees also develop more experience and higher efficiency.
-In short, hiring better employees to begin with can be cheaper in the long run.
+In short, hiring better employees, to begin with, can be cheaper in the long run.

 How HR Budgeting Predicts Benefits Increases